tomit4/git_presentation/README.md

 git practices on working with small teams and how the basic flows of creating/deleting git branches, merging git branches, rebasing git branches, creating pull requests as well as forking projects on Github.
-I myself am not an expert and git, but wanted to give this talk to further my own basic understanding of git and also to hopefully help all of you should you not be familiar with these practices.
+I myself am not an expert on git, but wanted to give this talk to further my own basic understanding of git and also to hopefully help all of you should you not be familiar with these practices.
 After this presentation, it is my hope that further discussions will further educate each of us on our own experiences with